9 Linux Administration

 Ubuntu versions are numbered by the year and month they were released.
 Most people use the Long Term Support (LTS) releases, released in April of even years.

 Ubuntu versions have fun alliterative names, so you’ll hear people refer to releases by name or version.
-As of this writing, most Ubuntu machines run Focal (20.04, Focal Fossa) or Jammy (22.04, Jammy Jellyfish).
-Noble (24.04, Noble Numbat) is imminent.
+As of this writing, most Ubuntu machines run Focal (20.04, Focal Fossa), Jammy (22.04, Jammy Jellyfish), or Noble (24.04, Noble Numbat).

 Administering Linux with bash